-MOPEDS: The market for mopeds has not been witnessing much activity in the last few years, i.e. from 2000 to 2014.
-This is mainly on account of the gradual shift in the demand pattern, which has seen consumers buying the other categories of two-wheelers, the motorcycles segment gaining the most.
-This shift is mainly due to relatively stable prices of scooters and motorcycles and rising incomes at the rural level with an increasing number of households.
+The market for mopeds has not been witnessing much activity in the last few years, i.e., from 2000 to 2014.
+This is mainly because of the gradual shift in the demand pattern, which has seen consumers buying the other categories of two-wheelers, motorcycles segment gaining the most.
+This shift is mainly due to relatively stable prices of scooters and motorcycles and rising incomes at the rural level with the increasing number of households.